Zeprus/sap_console/readme.md

 2. Follow the installation instructions for Il2Cpp Unity [here](https://docs.bepinex.dev/master/articles/user_guide/installation/unity_il2cpp.html).
 3. Download the latest release [here](https://github.com/Zeprus/sap_sandbox/releases).
 4. Move it to Steam\steamapps\common\Super Auto Pets\BepInEx\plugins\

+## Development
+If you want to continue working on this project make sure to check [the project file](https://github.com/Zeprus/twitch_plays_sap/blob/main/twitch_plays_sap.csproj) for the dependencies.
+You can aquire the required libraries from the unhollowed and core directory in /Super Auto Pets/BepInEx after running the game with it for the first time.